Israel orders unprecedented evacuation of 1 million in Gaza as possible ground offensive looms

 “Not a single electricity switch will be flipped on, not a single faucet will be turned on and not a single fuel truck will enter until the Israeli hostages are returned home,” Israeli Energy Minister Israel Katz said on social media.

 Shurafa reported from Gaza City, Gaza Strip and Lederer from Chicago.
-Associated Press writers Joseph Krauss in Jerusalem, Samya Kullab in Baghdad and Samy Magdy in Cairo contributed to this report.
+Associated Press writers Joseph Krauss in Jerusalem, Samya Kullab in Baghdad, Samy Magdy in Cairo, and Kareem Chehayeb in Beirut contributed to this report.

 Credit: AP